soto-project/soto/README.md

 ## Configuring Credentials

 Before using the SDK, you will need AWS credentials to sign all your requests.
-Credentials can be accessed in the following ways.
+Credentials can be provided in the following ways.

 ### Via EC2 Instance Profile